-If you’re combing your hair and notice more hair in your brush/comb or on the floor than what is normal?
+Have you ever combed your hair and noticed more hair in your brush/comb or on the floor than what is normal?
 If so, you’re not alone and it happens to so many of us.
-But if this has happened, you may be concerned that you’re hair is falling out and that you have hair loss.
-However, what you may actually be experiencing could be shedding more hair than normal.
-Hair loss and shedding hair are not the same thing, so in today’s article, I am going to discuss the difference between hair shedding vs. hair loss.
+But if this has happened, you may be concerned that you’re experiencing hair loss.
+However, what you may actually be experiencing could be hair shedding and not hair loss.
+Hair loss and hair shedding are not the same thing, so in today’s article, I am going to discuss the difference between hair shedding vs. hair loss.

 The normal range of hair shedding is between 50 to 100 hairs a day.
 Shedding significantly more than that is seen to be a medical condition called telogen effluvium.